minimo-io/hops-rest-api-child-theme/README.md

-# hops-rest-api-child-theme
+# About
-An uncode child theme for customizing the REST API and Hops sites
+A Wordpress Uncode Child Theme for customizing the REST API and Hops sites.

+This won't be of much use unless you run the [Hops app](https://hops.uy) itself.